coolguy-codin-Rydham/coolguy-codin-Rydham/README.md

 - 👋 Hi, I’m @coolguy-codin-Rydham
-- 👀 I’m interested in Development
+- 👀 I’m aspiring DevOps
-- 🌱 I’m currently starting with coding
+- 🕸️ I'm a front-end Developer currently (not plan on being for long tbh)
-- 📫 Instagram handle @rydham.js
+- 📫 Instagram handle @rydham.jsx

 <!---
 coolguy-codin-Rydham/coolguy-codin-Rydham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.